Small Confederate monument now displayed on private land

-FRANKLIN, Ohio — A small monument honoring Confederate Gen. Robert E. Lee that sparked debate and removal from its original location is now displayed on private property in southwestern Ohio.
+FRANKLIN, Ohio — A small monument honoring Confederate Gen. Robert E. Lee that sparked debate and had been removed from its original location is now displayed on private property in southwestern Ohio.

 The Hamilton-Middletown Journal-News reports a Franklin Township trustee says the bronze plaque on a five-ton rock is now on property at a Fraternal Order of Eagles lodge.